 It’s normal for a fetus in the womb to have some arches of tissue near the trachea and esophagus.
 As the baby develops, these arches should either change to become arteries or completely disappear.
 Rarely, some of these arches do not disappear and turn into vascular rings.

 There are several types of rings, named for where and how they formed.
 These are the most common types:

-The specialists at Norton Children’s Heart Institute — the leading providers of pediatric heart care in Louisville and Southern Indiana — can help your child with a vascular ring.
+The specialists at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine — the leading providers of pediatric heart care in Louisville and Southern Indiana — can help your child with a vascular ring.

-The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute, affiliated with the University of Louisville, have the skill and experience to provide a precise diagnosis and determine what treatment, if any, is needed.
+The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute have the skills and experience to provide a precise diagnosis and determine what treatment, if any, is needed.

 Most babies with a vascular ring will have symptoms caused by the pressure the rings put on their trachea and esophagus.
 Some children with a vascular ring have no symptoms as babies, but develop symptoms as they get older.

 Pressure on the trachea can cause breathing issues such as:

 Pressure on the esophagus can cause issues such as: